notisrac/SoftEtherAdmin/README.md

 }
 ```
 Where:
- - **serverPort**: The port, where the node.js server should be listening
+ - **serverPort**: The port, where the node.js server should be listening. _Note: if you install multiple instances of the app, each needs a different port!_
  - **address**: Address of the VPN server.
 If you want to host this app on the same server as the VPN server, use `localhost`
  - **port**: The port of the VPN server
  - **vpncmdPath**: Absolute path to the vpncmd application.
 (On Windows, use double backslashes: `c:\\...\\...`!)